panda

 Mandarin Tutor

-Mandarin tutor is a learning platform exclusively for connecting students with a Mandarin teacher.
+Mandarin Tutor is a learning platform exclusively for connecting students with a Mandarin teacher.
 You can take 1-on-1 lessons via Skype or Zoom.
 Lessons can be customized to your needs, such as Chinese for business or HSK test prep.
 Each tutor has a profile page and video, so you can see what they are like before taking a class with them.
 You can take a free trial lesson to see if Mandarin Tutor is right for you.

 Study with High-Quality Chinese Books

 Did you know the Chinese invented block printing, which helped with the mass production of books and the spread of literacy?
 Learning Chinese with a book just makes sense!
 Books are also a practical way to study because they are portable, easy to use, and you can skip to what you want to learn.
 Fundamentals of Chinese Characters, Chinese Demystified: A Self-Teaching Guide, and New Practical Chinese Reader are three excellent options with tons of great reviews on Amazon.
+You can see other excellent options in this Chinese book guide.

 Commitment: Low